chansigit/DEPair/README.md

 - [ ] permutation speed up
 - [x] human and mouse ligand-receptor databases
 - [ ] ligand-receptor databases for other species
+- [ ] a tutorial as well as a document online at readthedocs

 ---